 Current Hilton Credit Card Offers

-- Hilton Honors American Express Card: Earn up to 130,000 Hilton Honors points
+- Hilton Honors American Express Card: Earn 80,000 Hilton Honors Bonus Points

 - Hilton Honors American Express Aspire Card: Earn 150,000 Hilton Honors points

 - The Hilton Honors American Express Business Card: Earn 130,000 Hilton Honors points

 - Hilton Honors American Express Surpass® Card: Earn 130,000 Hilton Honors points